Computing 1-Periodic Persistent Homology with Finite Windows: Preliminaries

 \section{Preliminaries}

 We first introduce basic notation and definitions required for periodic cellular complexes in an algebraic setting.
 By a \textit{cellular complex} we implicitly mean a CW complex \cite{hatcher}, although the reader may replace this with simplicial or cubical complexes if desired.
+For the following definition, we recall that a group $G$ with identity $e$ acts \textit{freely} on a set $X$ if for any $g\in G$ and $x\in X$, $g\cdot x = x$ implies $g=e$.
+In other words, if a non-trivial group element acts on $X$ then no point of $X$ is fixed.

-\begin{definition} \normalfont A cellular complex $K$ is $d$-periodic if it is endowed with a free action of $\Z^d$ on $K$. \end{definition} When $d>0$, $K$ will necessarily be infinite.
+\begin{definition} \normalfont A cellular complex $K$ is $d$-periodic if it is endowed with a free action of $\Z^d$ on $K$ by cellular maps. \end{definition} When $d>0$, $K$ will necessarily be infinite, although in this paper we assume in addition that $K$ is locally compact and paracompact.
 We denote the group of actions of $\Z^d$ on $K$ by $T\leq \aut(K)$.
 Further, for $n\geq 1$, let $G_n=K/\sim_n$ denote the quotient space with respect to the equivalence relation $x\sim_n y$ if and only if $\mathbf{t}^n(x)=y$ for some $\mathbf{t}\in T$.
 Let $q_n:K\surj G_n$ be the corresponding quotient map.
 Note that the free action on a $d$-periodic cellular complex need not be maximal or obey any other additional criteria, so there may be many actions (and many corresponding $T$) which exist for a fixed $K$.
 We will primarily be interested in homology.
 We will write $\Hg_i(X)$ to mean the $i^\mathrm{th}$ homology group of $X$ and $\Hg_\bullet(X)=\bigoplus_i \Hg_i(X)$.
 We always take homology with coefficients in an arbitrary but fixed field $\F$ unless otherwise stated.